-All ICE dedicated detention facilities4 must:
+All dedicated ICE detention facilities must:

-- Comply with the provisions of their relevant ICE contract or service agreement. - Comply with the ICE national detention standards applicable to the facility, generally the Performance-Based National Detention Standards 2011 (PBNDS 2011). - Comply with the CDC's Interim Guidance on Management of Coronavirus Disease 2019 (COVID-19) in Correctional and Detention Facilities (Attachment E). - Follow ICE's March 27, 2020 Memorandum to Detention Wardens and Superintendents on COVID-19 Action Plan Revision 1, and subsequent updates (Attachment F). - Report all confirmed and suspected COVID-19 cases to the local ERO Field Office Director (or designee), Field Medical Coordinator, and local health department immediately. - Notify both the local ERO Field Office Director (or designee) and the Field Medical Coordinator as soon as practicable, but in no case more than 12 hours after identifying any detainee who meets the CDC's identified populations potentially being at higher-risk for serious illness from COVID-19, including: - o People aged 65 and older - People of all ages with underlying medical conditions, particularly if not well controlled, including: - People with chronic lung disease or moderate to severe asthma - People who have serious heart conditions - People who are immunocompromised exposed, to prevent the possible spread of the communicable disease.
-For purposes of this document, and as defined by the CDC, isolation as the separation of a person or group of people known or reasonably believed to be infected with a communicable disease and potentially infectious from others to prevent the spread of the communicable disease.
+- ➤ Comply with the provisions of their relevant ICE contract or service agreement. - Comply with the ICE national detention standards applicable to the facility, generally PBNDS 2011. - Comply with the CDC's Interim Guidance on Management of Coronavirus Disease 2019 (COVID-19) in Correctional and Detention Facilities (Attachment F). - ➤ Follow ICE's March 27, 2020 Memorandum to Detention Wardens and Superintendents on COVID-19 Action Plan Revision 1, and subsequent updates (Attachment G). - ➤ Report all confirmed and suspected COVID-19 cases to the local ERO Field Office Director (or designee), Field Medical Coordinator, and local health department immediately. - ➤ Evaluate all new intakes within five days of entering ICE custody to determine whether the detainee falls within the populations identified by the CDC as potentially being at higher risk for serious illness from COVID-19, and/or the subclasses certified in Fraihat v.
+ICE, --- F. Supp.
+3d ---, 2020 WL 1932570 (C.D.
+Cal.
+Apr.
+20, 2020), and notify both the local ERO Field Office Director

-4 Dedicated detention facilities are facilities that house only ICE detainees.
-Dedicated facilities may be ICE-owned Service Processing Centers, privately owned Contract Detention Facilities, or facilities operated by state or local governments that hold no other detention populations except ICE detainees.
+&lt;sup>6 Dedicated ICE detention facilities are facilities that house only ICE detainees.
+Dedicated ICE detention facilities may be ICE-owned Service Processing Centers, privately owned Contract Detention Facilities, or facilities operated by state or local governments that hold no other detention populations except ICE detainees.